The Ultimate Spain Bucket List (50 Top Experiences)

 The Guggenheim Museum is the first thing that comes to mind when you think about Bilbao.
 It’s the most emblematic museum in Northern Spain.

-This museum and art gallery are home to beautiful sculptures and pieces of art, and if you love the modernism period, you must add the Guggenheim Museum to your itinerary.
+This museum and art gallery are home to beautiful sculptures and art pieces; if you love the modernism period, you must add the Guggenheim Museum to your itinerary.

-It’s a museum that you can’t rush seeing it.
-There are more than 2 floors and plenty of exhibition rooms to explore, and if you opt to listen to the audio guide, you’ll definitely spend a lot of time here.
+It’s a museum that you can’t rush to see.
+There are more than two floors and plenty of exhibition rooms to explore, and if you opt to listen to the audio guide, you’ll definitely spend a lot of time here.

 3. See the Magdalena Palace

-Palacio de la Magdalena is a beautiful fairytale palace in the city of Santander in Northern Spain.
+Palacio de la Magdalena is a beautiful fairytale palace in Santander in Northern Spain.
+The moment I saw it, it reminded me of Shrek’s castle.

-The palace is in the Magdalena Peninsula, surrounded by the sea and is a popular spot among locals and tourists.
+The palace is on the Magdalena Peninsula, surrounded by the sea, and is a popular spot among locals and tourists.

-Initially, the purpose of this palace was to provide a seasonal residence for the Spanish royal family, and although it served as a residence, it was declared a historical monument in 1982.
+Initially, the purpose of this palace was to provide a seasonal residence for the Spanish royal family.
+Although it served as a residence, it was declared a historical monument in 1982.

 Not only can you visit Magdalena Palace and learn about the royal family, but you can enjoy the sea views from the cliffs, see a small open zoo with seals and penguins, and take a train tour.

-Palacio de la Magdalena is definitely one of the top things to do in Santander.
+Palacio de la Magdalena is one of the top things to do in Santander.
+I highly recommend visiting and exploring its gorgeous peninsula.

 4. Eat pintxos in San Sebastian